Xitric/MDSD-InternalDSL/README.md

     )
 ```

-I also experimented with nested lambda expressions for composing the boolean comparisons inside of properties.
+I also experimented with nested lambdas for composing the boolean expressions inside of properties.
 The nested lambda expressions make for a simpler implementation, but also a noisier syntax.
 More on this [later](#Alternatives).
 Regardless, the DSL has a hierarchic structure for both generators and boolean expressions.

 ## Progressive interfaces
 To assist the user as much as possible, I made use of progressive interfaces when creating the builder.
 For instance, the `Test()` method returns an interface that only exposes the methods `Samples()` and `Generator()`.
 The `Generator()` method then returns an interface exposing the methods `Property()` and `Build()`.
 This results in the IDE only proposing methods that are legal in the current part of the DSL.